 To learn more about the Healthcare Reform Bill, visit http://www.healthcare.gov.

-To help you understand the upcoming health care reform opportunities:
+To help you understand your options with health insurance:

-This is the only place individuals can apply for a tax credit through Avera Health Plans this year by clicking “Get A Quote or Apply” to help them reduce the cost of their monthly premium.
-The website for individuals will be called the Health Insurance Marketplace or sometimes referred to as the exchange.
+Individuals can apply for a tax credit through Avera Health Plans this year by clicking “Get A Quote or Apply” to help them reduce the cost of their monthly premium.
+The website for individuals can be referred to the Health Insurance Marketplace or sometimes called the exchange.

-Yes, if you meet specific criteria such as being lawfully present in the United States you can purchase insurance on the Marketplace.
+Yes, if you meet specific criteria such as being lawfully present in the United States you can purchase insurance.
 Only those eligible will be able to apply for the tax credit.
 Get A Quote or Apply

 When you file your income tax return with the IRS.

 Yes, if the employee has access to employer-sponsored insurance and decides not to take it, he/she may still enroll in coverage through the individual exchange or Avera Health Plans, but you will not be eligible for a tax credit unless the employer-sponsored coverage is unaffordable.

 2. Most people can get a break on costs.
 You may qualify for a tax credit and therefore, get lower costs on your monthly premiums and out-of-pocket costs.

 3. Gives you control.
 We will provide you comparisons of prices and benefits before you enroll.
 You can take your time to look, learn and research before you decide which plan to provide coverage for you and your family.